wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 If there are two identical prefixes in the route table, the following is the order of preference based on the routes "source" attribute:

-1.	<blank> = A User Defined Route manually added to the table
+1. "VirtualAppliance" = A User Defined Route manually added to the table
 2. "VPNGateway" = A Dynamic Route (BGP when used with hybrid networks), added by a dynamic network protocol, these routes may change over time as the dynamic protocol automatically reflects changes in peered network
 3. "Default" = The System Routes, the local VNet and the static entries as shown in the route table above.

->[AZURE.NOTE] There is a limitation using User Defined Routing (UDR) and ExpressRoute due to the complexity of dynamic routing used on the Azure Virtual Gateway.
-Subnets communicating to the Azure Gateway providing the ExpressRoute connection should not have UDR applied.
-Also, the Azure Gateway cannot be the NextHop device for other UDR bound subnets.
-The ability to fully integrate UDR and ExpressRoute will be enabled in a future Azure release.
+>[AZURE.NOTE] You can now use User Defined Routing (UDR) with ExpressRoute and VPN Gateways to force outbound and inbound cross-premise traffic to be routed to a network virtual appliance (NVA).

 #### Creating the local routes